electron/electron/docs/api/crash-reporter.md

   * `globalExtra` Record<String, String> (optional) - Extra string key/value
     annotations that will be sent along with any crash reports generated in any process.
 These annotations cannot be changed once the crash reporter has been started.
+If a key is present in both the global extra parameters and the process-specific extra parameters, then the global one will take precedence.
 By default, `productName` and the app version are included, as well as the Electron version.
   * `crashesDirectory` String (optional) - Directory to store the crash reports temporarily.
 Only used when the crash reporter is started in a node child process via `process.crashReporter.start`.